 As applications, in Sec. \ref{sec:aplicações}, we demonstrated that when the interest is in controlling the forms of intermediary frequency modulations, but keeping free $r_f$ and $\tau$, this in general leads to numerical solutions to find values of $r_f$ and $\tau$, which lead to a squeezing equivalence.
 When applied to a particular case, this procedure recovers the squeezing equivalence found by Jansky and Adams \cite{Janszky-PRA-1992}.
 On the other hand, when the interest is not in previously controlling the form of the intermediary frequencies, but rather $r_f$ and $\tau$, one can have analytical solutions to find these frequencies leading to squeezing equivalence.
-Particular cases of this procedure are usually applied in problems of shortcuts to adiabaticity, as done by Chen \textit{et al.} \cite{Chen-PRL-2010}, so that the squeezing equivalence can be used as a way of obtaining different frequency modulations that result in adiabatic protocols.
+Particular cases of this procedure are usually applied in problems of shortcuts to adiabaticity, as done by Chen \textit{et al.} \cite{Chen-PRL-2010}, so that particular cases of the squeezing equivalence can be used as a way of obtaining different frequency modulations that result in adiabatic protocols (in this case, a null squeezing equivalence).
 In addition, we discuss the squeezing equivalence between oscillators with generic frequency modulations and one with a modulation that minimizes the intermediary mean energy.

-The more general squeezing equivalence between time-dependent quantum harmonic oscillators with different intermediary frequency modulations, discussed here, is connected to recent and important topics in the literature, which may be relevant, for example, in the area of quantum sensing, since the squeezing can be used to reduce noise in quantum systems, improving the precision of quantum measurement devices \cite{Rashid-PRL-2016,Degen-RMP-2017,Pezze-RMP-2018,Xin-PRL-2021}.
+The more general squeezing equivalence between time-dependent quantum harmonic oscillators with different intermediary frequency modulations, discussed here, is connected to recent and important topics in the literature, which may be relevant, for example, in the area of quantum sensing, since the squeezing can be used to reduce noise in quantum systems, improving the precision of quantum measurement devices \cite{Degen-RMP-2017,Pezze-RMP-2018,Rashid-PRL-2016,Xin-PRL-2021}.